AI – what artificial intelligence is and is not

 How is artificial intelligence relevant to digital experiences and CMS?
 We have mentioned some of it already, but here goes:

-Personalisation: Yes, this again.
-Making digital experiences personalised is almost a self-evident given in driving higher conversions.
-If an AI could recognise you and what you like, and then proceed to deliver exactly what you would like to see, that would be AI personalisation at its best.
+Personalization: Yes, this again.
+Making digital experiences personalized is almost a self-evident given in driving higher conversions.
+If an AI could recognise you and what you like, and then proceed to deliver exactly what you would like to see, that would be AI personalization at its finest.

 Advertising: AI has already made forays into the world of advertising with a concept you might be familiar with: programmatic advertising.
 Although not everyone is happy with the results from machines buying digital ads, the technology can evolve to provide even better results in the future.

 Analytics: If you have ever ventured into a tool like Google Analytics you have probably at one point become overwhelmed by the sheer amount of data and options.
 An analytics AI make part of the job easier for you, as it can be instructed to find every relevant data point that is business crucial, like the number of conversions or where the buyer’s funnel is clogged, and then suggest what to do next.